esheldon/wq/README.md

     wq limit "Njobs: 25; Ncores: 100"

 These data are saved in a file on disk and reloaded when the server is restarted.
-You can remove limits by setting them to -1, e.g.
+You can remove a limit by setting it to -1, e.g.

-    wq limit "Njobs: -1; Ncores: -1"
+    wq limit "Njobs: -1"

+Remove all limits using the clear sub-command

+    wq limit clear

 Tips and Tricks
 ---------------